Maximising the UK Dementia Research Moonshot for people affected by dementia

 We have established five priorities where the government’s Dementia Moonshot investment can make the biggest difference for people affected by dementia, now and in the future:

-2. Transforming care through technology
+3. Transforming care through technology for people with dementia

 Dedicated funds to support the design and use of technologies that enable better prevention, diagnosis, management and care of the dementia.
+Dedicated funds to support the design and use of technologies that enable better prevention, diagnosis, management and care of the dementia.

 Additional investment for fundamental brain research, including as part of the UK Dementia Research Institute, to understand the causes of dementia towards new targeted treatments and forms of diagnostics.